Drakensberge/dsa2018-Pinception/README.md

 First you need Raspbian.
 We use Stretch-lite because we want to save space:
 [Instructions](https://www.raspberrypi.org/documentation/installation/installing-images/
 ).
-BE CAREFUL HERE - if you mess up you ca nwip your hard drive.
+BE CAREFUL HERE - if you mess up you can wipe your hard drive.

-You need to be able to isse commands to the Pi.
+You need to be able to issue commands to the Pi.
 You're kinda on your own here.
 It depends on the hardware you have available (Ideally a power supply, ethernet internet and an HDMI screen and USB keyboard).
 [This](http://blog.cudmore.io/post/2017/11/22/raspian-stretch/) might work for you.

 ### Camera module
 You'll need one of [these](https://www.raspberrypi.org/products/camera-module-v2/).